sathyasjali/nf-core-crispresso/README.md

 2. Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/) (you can follow [this tutorial](https://singularity-tutorial.github.io/01-installation/)), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility

+   > **Docker Recommendation**: This pipeline has been optimized for Docker using biocontainers for reliable CRISPResso2 execution.
+Both Docker and Conda profiles are fully supported.

 3. Create a samplesheet with your input data that looks as follows:

 `samplesheet.csv`: